consist-sh/consist/README.md

 1. Clone the repo
 2. Run `bundle install`
 3. Run `bin/dev` to execute consist locally without having to build and install.

+Make sure any PRs have been formatted with `standard`.